alieldeba/Elzero-Cpp-Assignments/README.md

 ---

-1. Data Types Usage From RAM
+1. Data Size That Stored In RAM

 ```cpp
 #include<iostream>